In His Word 4:230:00/4:23

 Then portion your paycheck out every two weeks to cover each bill's requirement for that pay period, so that by the end of the year, (or end of the month) there will be enough savings to pay the bill.

-We've created our own spreadsheet budget from scratch (although it has grown over the years as we have added to it as we think of new expenses.)
-We pretty much have everything that we've ever thought of or had to buy or wanted to buy and put it on this list.
+We've created our own spreadsheet budget from scratch (and it has grown over the years as we have added to it as we think of new expenses.)
+We pretty much have everything that we've ever thought of (or had to buy, or wanted to buy) and put it on this list.
 You can use this template to create your own custom budget.
 (One of the greatest things about budgets is that they let you save up for the things you want as well as the things you need.)
-You can start with zero (we did) and now, everything is being paid off, we are saving for the things we want, we are saving for things we will need in the future (like a new roof and new appliances) and the budget even found us extra money that we are now investing for our retirement!
+You can start with zero (we did) and everything will be paid off - guarenteed.
+We are saving for the things we want, we are saving for things we will need in the future (like a new roof and new appliances) and the budget even found us extra money that we are now investing for our retirement!

 Our budget template (encoding into web format... processing...)